Key Breed Facts

 The English Bulldog may look intimidating, but quite the opposite is true.
 They are known to be among one of the most gentle, loyal, alert and courageous dogs on the planet which is why they are such a popular choice as family pets.
 They are known to be exceptionally tolerant and kind when they are around children too although they can become a little protective of them.

 They are known to have a bit of a stubborn and determined streak in them which needs to be overcome during their training.
-They will not give up which means they can be a little persistent at times.
-Bulldogs crave being around people and they thrive when they spend as much time as possible with their owners.
-However, they need to know who is the "alpha dog" and have to be reminded of this on a constant basis or they may start to show a more dominant side to their characters which is something to be avoided at all costs.
-As such, a Bulldog is not the best choice for first-time dog owners because they may get the better of their masters if not given the right signals as to who is the "boss" in a household.
+They will not give up easily which means they can be a little persistent at times.
+Bulldogs crave being around people and they thrive when they get to spend as much time as possible with their owners.
+However, they need to know who is the "alpha dog" and need to be reminded of this on a constant basis or they may start to show a more dominant side to their characters which is something to be avoided at all costs.
+As such, an English Bulldog is not the best choice for first-time dog owners because they may get the better of their masters if not given the right signals as to who is the "boss" in a household.

 For further advice please read our article on Keeping Children Safe around Dogs.